 NOTE: Teaching with Documents provides resources suitable for grades 4-12.

-Constitution Day Resources, featuring interactive educational games: Being John Marshall; The First Amendment; The Constitution Convention.
+Constitution Day Resources, featuring interactive educational games: The Bill of Rights; The First Amendment; and The Constitution Convention.
 Four additional games have been produced in partnership with U.S. Supreme Court Justice Sandra Day O'Connor's iCivics project: Branches of Power; Executive Command; LawCraft; and Court Quest.
-New videos made available in 2011 were "Thurgood," 1 hour, 44 min., about Justice Thurgood Marshall and "A Call to Act: Ledbetter v.
-Goodyear Tire and Rubber," 23 minutes about equal pay for equal work for women.
-Check back for 2012 materials.
+New videos made available in 2012 were "A Conversation on the Constitution: Search and Seizure," 17 minutes and "Search and Seizure: Mapp v Ohio," 25 minutes.

 Street Law, Inc.